Also Known As

 • How is it used?

 Complement tests, most commonly C3 and C4, are used to determine whether deficiencies or abnormalities in the complement system are causing, or contributing to, a patient's disease or condition.
-Total complement activity (CH50/CH100 and AP50/100) may be requested to look at the integrity of the entire classical complement pathway.
+Total complement activity (CH50/CH100 and AP50/100) may be requested to look at the integrity of the entire complement pathway.
 Other complement components are used as needed to look for deficiencies.
 C1-inhibitor is tested in patients with recurrent swellings.

 Complement testing may be used to help diagnose the cause of recurrent microbial infections, unexplained swellings (angioedema), or inflammation.
 It may be used to help diagnose and monitor the activity of chronic autoimmune diseases such as systemic lupus erythematosus (SLE).
 It may be tested and monitored in other immune complex-related diseases and conditions such as serum sickness, and some cases of rheumatoid arthritis, glomerulonephritis (a kidney disorder), and vasculitis.
 When immune complexes form in these diseases, complement helps to clear them from the blood, temporarily decreasing complement levels – thus the decreased levels act as a marker of disease activity.
 The more active the disease, the lower the complement C3 and C4 levels.